Fremont Property Tax

 Proposition 13 — The Foundation

-Under Prop 13, your property tax is based on your purchase price — not the current market value.
-When you buy a home, the County Assessor sets your assessed value at your purchase price, and that becomes your “base year value.”
-Each year, it can increase by a maximum of 2% for inflation — regardless of how much the market rises.
+California’s property tax system is built on Proposition 13, passed by voters in 1978.
+Under Prop 13, your property tax is based on your purchase price — not current market value.
+When you buy a home, the County Assessor sets your assessed value at your purchase price.
+Each year, it can increase by a maximum of 2% — regardless of how much the market rises.

 Before Prop 13 (Pre-1978)